Doula Certification Professionalize your services with Lifespan Doulas.

 Streamlined Certification

 We believe that extensive certification requirements and fees are unnecessary to achieve the aim of preparing well-trained, high-quality doulas to serve families in their own communities.
-Therefore, we have included certification in the cost of training and have removed barriers.
+Therefore, we have included certification in the cost of training and have removed the barriers.

 Certification Essentials